SovereignCloudStack/website/_i18n/en/_posts/blog/2022-02-01-wallaby-upgrade.md

 ---
 ### One Wallaby Update Experience

-Since more then one year Plusserver has provided the SCS Community Environment which is based on osism OpenStack Distrubution.
+Since more then one year plusserver has provided the SCS Community Environment which is based on osism OpenStack Distrubution.

-For the Plusserver SCS Community Environment we started our OpenStack Wallaby upgrade in early December 2021 everything looked good and fine.
+For the plusserver SCS Community Environment we started our OpenStack Wallaby upgrade in early December 2021 everything looked good and fine.

 One cosmetic issue was, that the neutron-metadata-agent was missing in "openstack network agent list"